microsoft/azure-data-manager-for-energy-power-bi-connector/README.md

 ### Paging

-By default, Microsoft Energy Data Services only returns 1000 records.
+Microsoft Energy Data Services only returns 1000 records by default.
 To get around this limitation, the connector uses the [Table.GenerateByPage](https://learn.microsoft.com/power-query/helperfunctions#tablegeneratebypage) helper method to retrieve all records.
 More information can be found on [Handling Paging](https://learn.microsoft.com/power-query/handlingpaging).

 #### Paging Behavior